Scopuly/scopuly/README.md

+Scopuly is a decentralized platform for storing, managing, trading, investing and releasing digital assets.

 Scopuly provides a safe and secure way to use your Stellar accounts without trusting your private key to anyone.
-All sensitive data is encrypted with your password and securely stored in the browser.
+All sensitive data is encrypted with your password and temporarily stored in the local memory of your device.

 # Scopuly Stellar Wallet & SDEX
+### Trading & Analysis Platform For Stellar Network

-- Safe Crypto Wallet
+- Multi Account Wallet
-- Decentralized Exchange (SDEX)
 - Multicurrency Transfers and Payments
-- Tokenization of Assets (Token Issue)
+- Decentralized Asset Exchange (DEX)
-- Crypto / Fiat Exchange (Crypto / USD, EUR, RUB)
+- Crypto / Fiat Exchange
+- Tokenization Assets (Issuing Tokens)
+- IEO Launchpad (IDO)
-- Block explorer
+- Block Explorer

-Scopuly allows you to safely store and instantly transfer your crypto-currency assets, issue your own crypto tokens and launch ICO campaigns, invest in ICO projects, and also trade in crypto tokens on the decentralized Exchange of Scopuly DEX (Stellar Exchange) in real time, with zero commissions.
+Scopuly allows you to safely store and instantly transfer your cryptocurrency assets; release your own tokens and launch IEO fundraising campaigns; invest in projects on IEO Launchpad, as well as trade in crypto assets on the SDEX (Stellar Decentralized Exchange) decentralized exchange in real time, with zero commissions.

 ## Main features: